wixplosives/sample-monorepo/README.md

   - Each package has its own `scripts` and `dependecies`.
 They are being installed in the root `node_modules`, using the same deduping mechanism `yarn` uses for single packages.
   - Adding new packages is as simple as dropping an existing package in the `packages` folder.

-- Monorepo scripts are being executed using `lerna`.
+- Monorepo scripts are being executed using [lerna](https://github.com/lerna/lerna).
   - Automatically ensures order when using `lerna run [script]`, meaning that if `package-a` depends on `package-b`, it will run `package-b`'s scripts first.
   - `lerna updated` shows changed packages.
   - Easier multi-pacakge publishing, using `lerna publish`.